Glossary of Terms

 An agreement between two or more parties to participate in a research project or teaching activity.

 Recorded information, regardless of form or characteristic, of a scientific or technical nature.
-Often refered to as the "science" of a proposal.
+Often referred to as the "science" of a proposal.

 Facsimiles of agency forms created with common software (MS Word, Excel, WordPerfect, etc.) that enable the user to fill out agency forms with their computer.